priscillahnalubega/Python-for-beginners/README.md

 4. Distance

 B)If Statements
-Python control flow statements: break, continue
+## Python control flow statements: break, continue
+The types of loops in python that handle looping requirements include:
+- While Loops
+- For Loops
+-